mdeaves/robug-blog/content/posts/drivetrain-concept.md

 They distribute ground pressure over a large area, provide excellent traction, and handle soft ground far better than wheels.
 The Ferocarrier I looked at in the first post uses tracks precisely because of this.

 But the problems are real.
 Building a functional track system from scratch — idlers, drive sprockets, track tensioners, the track itself — is a significant fabrication challenge.
 And once built, tracks are maintenance-intensive.
 Mud and debris pack into the drive mechanism.
-Track links wear and stretch.
-If something breaks in the field, you're not fixing it with a wrench.
+Tracks will often come off the idlers if not designed properly.

-Tracks are out.
+Unfortuantely, tracks are out.

 ## Option 2: Fixed-wheel 4WD skid steer